Story by: Alex Welch on November 12, 2021

 “I never expected to hear anything serious from my exam,” Barry said.

-His primary care provider, Alice H. Johnson, M.D., at Norton Community Medical Associates – Audubon East LL2, listened through her stethoscope and didn’t like what she heard — atrial fibrillation or A-fib.
+His primary care provider, Alice H. Johnson, M.D., an internal medicine specialist at Norton Community Medical Associates – Audubon East LL2, listened through her stethoscope and didn’t like what she heard — atrial fibrillation or A-fib.
 The upper chambers of Barry’s heart, the atria, were out of sync with the lower chambers, the ventricles.

 Dr. Johnson referred Barry to Wayne M. Shugoll, M.D., cardiologist with Norton Heart & Vascular Institute.